 - When calling an advice line, caregivers can get better help over the phone if they are able to tell the doctor or nurse what the older person’s BP and pulse are.

-- Be sure to also explain how the older person seems different than usual, including any new or worse-then-usual confusion (which can be delirium).
+- Be sure to also explain how the older person seems different than usual, including any new or worse-than-usual confusion (which can be delirium).

 - Note that it’s helpful — though not required — to have a sense of how different the BP and pulse are from the person’s usual.
 This is why it’s good to keep a BP log if you can, and don’t forget to record the pulse with each BP measurement.
-(The easiest way to keep a log is to use a home BP monitor that easily transmits readings to an app or to the Internet.
-I am currently recommending the Omron 786N.)
+(The easiest way to keep a log is to use a home BP monitor that easily transmits readings to an app or to the Internet.)

 - Especially in older adults who have had falls or near falls, it’s important to check BP both sitting and standing.
 (This is a common trick in geriatrics, which other doctors may or may not suggest.)